Ring the Bell

 Men, their allies, and their actions, can create that global tipping point, today.

-Together with our partners in South Africa, Brazil, Sweden, and more, we will secure one million promises in one year, starting March 8, 2013 (International Women's Day).
+Together with our partners in South Africa, Brazil, Sweden, and more, we will secure one million promises to help do just that.

 With men as leaders and partners, we can build a world in which women are safe -- and in which all of us live freely, fully, and without fear.

 Together we can build a safer world.

 Global launch event in New York City featuring Sir Patrick Stewart:

 Want to win a $50 Visa Gift Card just for watching?
 Take our quick 30-second survey! #BeThatGuy means be the guy who speaks up and out when he sees violence against women — even in its tiniest everyday forms — taking place.
 What that guy finds when he speaks up is that he is not [...]3 Comments

 Michelle Bachelet, UN Under-Secretary-General and Executive Director of UN Women, urges men to promise to help end violence against women.
 The former President of Chile also announces a partnership between UN Women’s Commit campaign and Ring the Bell: One million men.
 One million promises.3 Comments

 Du kanske har sett de chockerande bilderna på kändiskocken Nigella Lawson – sittande på en restaurang med sin make Charles Saatchi, hans hand våldsamt omsluten kring hennes hals.
 Händelsen har gett bränsle åt en animerad debatt kring varför en sådan framgångsrik och självständig kvinna står ut med ens ett ögonblick av sådana övergrepp.

 We often invite men to connect to the issue of violence against women by saying, “What if were your mother?
 Your daughter?
 Your sister?”
 While this invitation is understandable and respectable, it’s actually the wrong question to ask.